neondatabase/website/content/docs/introduction/billing.md

                            snapshot
        ```

       In other words, branches add storage when you modify data and when you allow the branch to age out of the parent branch's point-in-time-restore window.
 It should also be noted that database branches can share data history.
-For example, two branches created from the same parent at or around around the same time will share data history, which avoids additional storage.
+For example, two branches created from the same parent at or around the same time will share data history, which avoids additional storage.
 The same holds true for a branch created from another branch.
 Wherever possible, Neon keeps storage to a minimum through shared data history.
-Also, as time passes, if branch WAL size becomes too large, Neon will advance the branch snapshot to reduce the amount data changes stored as WAL in order to reduce overall storage.
+Also, as time passes, Neon will advance the branch snapshot to reduce the amount data changes stored as WAL if it will reduce overall storage.

 The cost calculation for storage is: